GoodVibesOhmly/GV0_MINT/README.md

 OHM is our reserve currency (1 GVO is backed by 0.001 OHM), all OHM in treasury is staked (3,3), and all GVO is staked from the beginning by default.
 We are a brand and Olympus is the bank.

 It’s important to note; by using OHM as Good Vibes Ohmly’s reserve currency we get exposure to the best parts of DeFi.
 They handle the curation of the best assets (wETH, DAI, FRAX, LUSD, CVX, and more) to acquire into their treasury.
 By acquiring OHM, we automatically get exposure to a basket of the best assets in DeFi.
 This allows us to simplify Good Vibes Ohmly’s treasury by only holding OHM, ETH, and GVO and focus on core products by choosing Olympus as both the decentralized reserve currency and bank.

-GVO is 100% staked at the beginning by the genesis NFT sale also being the GVO sale, and automatically stake 33 sGVO on your behalf per each NFT that you mint.
-Cooperation is incentivized, to unstake you must pay gas fees.
-No doubt it will be a voyage marked by an intellectual wandering of self-discovery.